Kino Short of the Week - Best of 2025

 'Amigo', the rent-a-friend app has taken London by storm.
 An unfriendly Amigo's life comes crashing down when he finds out his life is a lie.

-4. Florescence
+4. FLORESCENCE

 Written and Directed by D I • A L (Alice Gatti & Diego Indraccolo)